ibm-granite/granite-tsfm/README.md

 ```

 ## Notebooks Installation
 Several notebooks are provided in the `notebooks` folder.
-The allow you to perform pre-training and finetuning on the models.
+They allow you to perform pre-training and finetuning on the models.
 To install use `pip`:

 ```bash